 As intuition and previous studies would indicate, a larger cache will improve cache performance [18][21][24].
-To that end, in this example, the deployment of a digest cache would have an effect of increasing effective cache size by a factor of 2-6.
-E. Exact Classification with Digest Caches
+To that end, in this example, the deployment of a digest cache would have an effect of increasing the effective cache size by a factor of 2 to 6.

+3.2.5 Exact Classification with Digest Caches

-Digest caches can also be used to accelerate exact caching systems, by employing a multi-level cache (Figure 4).
+Digest caches can also be used to accelerate exact caching systems, by employing a multi-level cache (Figure 3.4).
 A digest cache is constructed, in conjunction with an exact cache that shares the same dimensions.
 While the digest cache only stores a hash of flow identifiers, the exact cache stores the full flow identifier.
 Thus, the two hierarchies can be thought of as "mirrors" of each other.